How to Choose Between the Toyota 4Runner and Sequoia

 You’ll find up to 89.7 cubic feet of cargo space in the Toyota 4Runner.
 However, the Toyota Sequoia provides up to 120.1 cubic feet of cargo space.
 The 4Runner has plenty of space for adults in the second row, but smaller children should climb in the 3rd row.
 Meanwhile, the Sequoia comes with eight seats that are incredibly spacious for adults.

 Toyota 4Runner and Sequoia tech

-The Toyota Sequoia has a bit more power with a 5.7-liter V8 with 381 horsepower and 401 lb-ft of torque.
+The Toyota Sequoia has a bit more power with a 3.6-liter V6 hybrid powertrain with 437 horsepower and 538 lb-ft of torque.
 It can tow up to 7,400 lb.
 There are fox shocks, a locking Torsen center differential, and multiple four-wheel-drive driving modes for off-roading.

 Both of these SUVs are great for off-roading, and the Toyota 4Runner is perfectly fine for families.
 However, if you have a larger family or need to tow more than 5,000 lb, go with the much larger Toyota Sequoia.
 The 4Runner is due for an update soon, so stay tuned.
 It could flip the table.